EnterpriseDB/tpa/docs/src/tpaexec-update-postgres.md

 ```

 This may be useful to minimise lead/shadow switchovers during the update
-by listing the active BDR primary instances last, so that the shadow
+by listing the active PGD primary instances last, so that the shadow
 servers are updated first.

 If your environment requires additional actions, the